Don’t have time to write? Here’s a secret. Not having time to write is very rarely about actual time.

 Set your timer for 30 minutes.
 You’re going to write a story.
 Yes you are.
 In 30 minutes.

-You can start something new or relate this to your current work in progress.
+(Note: You can start something completely new or see if you can relate it to your current work in progress – whatever feels right.)

-Here are some text and word prompts.
+Here are some texty prompts.
 Use them as you wish:

 “I wish it need not have happened in my time,” said Frodo.